 My gazoz had beetroot syrup, preserved pears, pomegranate seeds, geranium leaves and lavender.
 It was fantastic!
 Not too sweet, delicious, fruity, floral and refreshing.
 DH preferred the coffee, a house blend prepared with a vintage 1960s hand pumped espresso machine.
 Magic!

 Our next stop was Bourekas Penso, just a few doors down at Levinsky 43.
 Here we tasted fresh, crisp, tasty bourekas filled with spinach, cheese, and potato.
-The bakery was founded in the 1960s by a family who came to Tel Aviv from Turkey, and still prepares everything from scratch, including their own filo pastry.
+The bakery was founded in the 1960s by a family who came to Tel Aviv from Turkey.
+They still prepare everything from scratch, including their own filo pastry.
 The bourekas were light, savoury, flaky and wonderful, served with chopped fresh tomatoes, sour pickled cucumbers, and eggs boiled in tea.
 What a combination!

 The Yom Tov delicatessen, right next door, was founded in 1947 in Istanbul.
-It relocated to Tel Aviv in the 1960s and still operates from the same tiny premises.
+It relocated to Tel Aviv’s Levinsky market in the 1960s and still operates from the same tiny premises.
 A mountain of glistening olives, preserved peppers and pickled lemons overflowed onto the pavement outside, leaving limited space for our group to huddle round and taste the wonderful treats laid out for us.

 The patriarch of the family, now in his 90s, still makes the stuffed vine leaves, rolling each one by hand, and wow they were good!
 Kipper was very keen on the feta cheese with pesto, but DH and I both went wild for the hibiscus flowers stuffed with goats cheese.
 The flowers are candied and then pickled, and have an amazing sweet and sour flavour and a soft crunchy texture, which goes so well with the smooth tang of the goats cheese filling.
 We bought a huge tub of them and then had to figure out how to wrap it up to get it home in our suitcase…